Skip Links

 Fields of work:

-Conflict prevention and resolution, Human rights, National minority issues, Tolerance and non-discrimination, Education, Gender equality, Youth
+Conflict prevention and resolution, Human rights, National minority issues, Tolerance and non-discrimination, Education, Gender equality, Women, peace and security, Youth

-In response to an invitation from the Government of Mongolia, OSCE High Commissioner on National Minorities Christophe Kamp made an official visit to Mongolia from 3-8 May.
-While in Ulaanbaatar, High Commissioner Kamp held consultations with the Government authorities on a spectrum of issues relevant to his mandate – he met with Foreign Minister Battsetseg Batmunkh, Minister of Family, Labour, and Social Protection Telukhan Aubakir, Minister of Education Enkh-Amgalan Luvsantseren, Chairperson of the National Human Rights Commission Sunjid Dugar and Head of the Delegation of the State Great Hural to the OSCE Parliamentary Assembly Tsogtbaatar Damdin.
-At the National University of Mongolia, the High Commissioner also delivered a guest lecture on the history, mandate and engagements of the HCNM institution.
+In response to an invitation from the Government of Mongolia, OSCE High Commissioner on National Minorities Christophe Kamp made an official visit to Mongolia from 3 to 8 May.
+While in Ulaanbaatar, High Commissioner Kamp held consultations with the Government authorities on a spectrum of issues relevant to his mandate.
+He met with Foreign Minister Battsetseg Batmunkh, Minister of Family, Labour and Social Protection Telukhan Aubakir, Education Minister Enkh-Amgalan Luvsantseren, Chairperson of the National Human Rights Commission Sunjid Dugar and Head of the Delegation of the State Great Hural to the OSCE Parliamentary Assembly Tsogtbaatar Damdin.
+At the National University of Mongolia, the High Commissioner also delivered a guest lecture on the history, mandate and engagements of his institution.

-The visit served as a good opportunity to gain a better understanding of the situation and dynamics of national minorities in Mongolia - in particular in the spheres of multilingual education and the participation of national minorities in social and economic life, compare notes with the authorities, and discuss avenues for practical future co-operation.
+The visit served as a good opportunity to gain a better understanding of the situation and dynamics of national minorities in Mongolia, especially in the spheres of multilingual education and the participation of national minorities in social and economic life.
+The High Commissioner also took the opportunity to compare notes with the authorities and discuss avenues for practical future co-operation.

 Contacts